Calga Aboriginal Cultural Landscape: Ancestral beings

 According to the local Darkinjung and Guringai communities, Biame and Bootha, at a site near Mooney Mooney, first instructed the other totemic ancestral beings to go out and create the land.
-One of these was Echidna who journeyed north performing various deeds before finally stopping, taking the form of Mt Yengo.
+One of these was Echidna who journeyed north performing various deeds before finally stopping, taking the form of Mount Yengo.
 At this time Baiame and Bootha also travelled across the land, eventually coming to Baiame Cave in Wonnarua Country southwest of Singleton.
 Within Baiame Cave pigment art depicts Baiame with his arms outstretched, said to be protecting the Hunter Valley.
-In addition to the Guringai and Darkinjung communities, those of broader south eastern Australia including the Wonnarua people believe that after he had finished creating the world he stepped on Mt Yengo and returned up into the sky, flattening its top.
+In addition to the Guringai and Darkinjung communities, those of broader south eastern Australia including the Wonnarua people believe that after he had finished creating the world he stepped on Mount Yengo and returned up into the sky, flattening its top.
 From the sky he took an all-seeing interest in people and particularly their conduct of male initiation.
 Places visited by Baiame are sometimes marked with distinctive engravings of his footsteps.
-Such places include the Brewarina Fishtraps created by Baiame, Yambacoona Mountain where he taught community the lesson to share resources with each other and Mt Drysdale where he sleeps.
+Such places include the Brewarrina Fishtraps created by Baiame, Yambacoona Mountain where he taught community the lesson to share resources with each other and Mount Drysdale where he sleeps.

 According to the local Darkinjung and Guringai communities, Bootha was originally the holder of the law and gave it to her son Daramulan who in turn gave it to Aboriginal people via initiation ceremony known in this part of Australia as the Bora, Burbung or Boraba.
 Daramulan is often depicted in rock art as a male figure either in profile or front on with a club foot or one leg or alternatively he is depicted as an emu.
 Boys are called to initiation by the sound of the bullroarer, which represents Daramulan's thundering voice.
 The Law of Daramulan is well documented by early European anthropologists such as R. H. Matthews: